hifzakh/log-rotation-in-python/README.md

 The code in `size_based_log_rotation.py` sets the format and level of logging records and rotates the log files whenever their size exceeds `250` bytes while keeping at most `5` backup files.
 Whenever a new log file is created, it is named exactly as the original log file concatenated with the local date and time.
 The file is then compressed using `zlib` module available in python.
 The code also has a simple loop that writes to the log file.

 ## Cron job to move compressed files
-To move compressed files from the `home` directory to `tmp` directory, add the following code to `/usr/local/bin/movelogs.sh/`
+To move compressed files from the `home` directory to `tmp` directory, add the following code to `/usr/local/bin/movelogs.sh/` and modify the permissions of the file to make it executable.

 ```
 #!/bin/bash